President and CEO

 Chief Financial Officer

 Michael Finn is National CORE’s Chief Financial Officer.
 As CFO, Mike is responsible for the overall financial strategy and fiscal practices of the organization.
 Before joining National CORE, Mike served as CFO for a major healthcare technology company.
 With more than 25 years of management experience in finance and accounting, Mike has spent the majority of his career working for mid-market companies.
 He has significant experience in the technology, healthcare, real estate, construction, manufacturing, and entertainment fields.
 His expertise is in strategic financial planning and analysis, financial reporting and forecasting, mergers and acquisitions, corporate governance, and corporate restructuring.
 He received his bachelor’s degree in economics from UCLA.

-Senior Vice President for Public Affairs
+Senior Vice President for Strategic Partnerships

 President, Hope through Housing Foundation

 Gregory J. Bradbard, President of the Hope through Housing Foundation and National CORE’s Senior Vice President of Strategic Partnerships has more than 20 years of experience as a community leader and fundraiser throughout Southern California.
 Prior to joining Hope through Housing and National CORE, Greg served as President and Chief Executive Officer of the Inland Empire United Way (IEUW).
 Under his leadership, IEUW increased its community impact by launching several new programs to improve youth and family self-sufficiency.
 Greg holds a B.A. in Psychology and Social Behavior from UC Irvine, and past roles have included serving as the Executive Director for Court Appointed Special Advocates (CASA) of Orange County, Executive Director for the Irvine Public Schools Foundation, and Director of Development for Families Forward.